Mina Rees

 Mina Spiegel Rees (August 2, 1902 – October 25, 1997) was an American mathematician.
-She was the first female President of the American Association for the Advancement of Science (1971) and head of the mathematics department of the Office of Naval Research of the United States.
+She is known for her assistance to the US Government during WWII, as well as making several breakthroughs for women in science.
+Her most notable accomplishments include becoming the first female President of the American Association for the Advancement of Science (1971) and head of the mathematics department of the Office of Naval Research of the US.
 Rees was a pioneer in the history of computing and helped establish funding streams and institutional infrastructure for research.
-Rees was also the founding president and president emerita of the Graduate School and University Center at CUNY.
-She received the Public Welfare Medal, the highest honor of the National Academy of Sciences; the King's Medal for Service in the Cause of Freedom (UK) and at least 18 honorary doctorates.
+She also helped other women succeed in mathematics with her involvement in the Association for Women in Mathematics as well as her life-long career as a professor at Hunter College.

 Personal life

 Rees was the daughter of Moses and Alice Louise (née Stackhouse) Rees.
-The family moved from Cleveland, Ohio to New York where Rees received her primary education in the city's public schools.
-In 1955, Rees married physician Leopold Brahdy (1892–1977).
-She died in 1997 at the Mary Manning Walsh home in Manhattan.
+Her mother (Alice Louise) emigrated from Germany in 1882.
+Mina Rees grew up with four siblings: Elsie Isabella Rees, Albert L Rees, Clyde Harvey Rees, and Calrence Eugene Rees.
+The family moved from Cleveland, Ohio to the Bronx, New York City.
+Here, Rees received her primary education in the city's public schools.
+In 1955, Rees married physician Leopold Brahdy (1892–1977) who she had met a party in 1936.
+Upon their meeting, they went to Russia together to learn more about their culture, and while on the trip Rees was able to attend a mathematical congress in Oslo.
+Due to his interests in science as well, Rees often stated that they made good partners.
+Mina Rees died in 1997 at the Mary Manning Walsh home in Manhattan.